 - Break out your kitchen scale.
 Correctly measured ingredients are essential in baking for the most accurate results!

-- Do not skip the chilling your dough!!
+- Do not skip the chilling your dough!
 Because these cookies use only brown sugar, the dough has more moisture than regular cookies.
 This is key to prevent your cookies from overspreading.
 If you don't chill the dough for at least 1 hour, they will be a thin, brittle mess.

 - Do not flatten the cookies before baking.
 Again, because the dough has a bit more moisture, they will flatten and spread out on their own.
 Flattening them will only make them super thin and dry.